 *If you’ve purchased one of our newest sites (Moscow Mule, Rosé Royale or Cosmopolitan).
 Skip ahead to minute 9:00 in the video and Step Three below since your shop page comes pre-installed and pre-styled.

 Step One: Install the Shop Add-On Page template into Showit

 First up, you’ll need to install our handy Shop Add-On Page into your Showit Library.
 To do so, copy the sharekey from your download file to your clipboard, add new design to library, and paste the sharekey.

 Then, to add the shop page to your existing site design, click the “+” button on page tab and select “add new page”, select the “Tonic Shop Add-On” template …

-Select the “shop” page.
+Select the “shop index” page.
 Finally, click the “add” button.
 Boom.
 The template is added to your site.
 Then follow the same steps for the shop “Product One” page template.

 Now you’ll want to begin restyling the template to match the rest of your site.
 So while “applying my fonts and colors” is a great start and will get you pretty close, you may need to do a little manual re-styling depending on which template you have and how your style palette is configured.
 You’ll want to make sure you match the fonts, colors, treatments and etc to your existing pages so that it’s cohesive and consistent.
 We suggest making sure the first row of the index is just as you like it on both desktop and mobile before you duplicate.
 Make sure you style the product details page, too before you duplicate that and integration your content and set your index links.